 Over the last few years, Credit Unions have been steadily growing with regards to employees, clients, and revenue, as well as a series of credit union mergers and acquisitions.
 We provide insight into some challenges faced during acquisitions, and 5 solutions to ease the aches of growing pains.

-Mergers and acquisitions are incredibly beneficial with regards to market penetration, diversification of skills and growing their economies of scale.
+Mergers and acquisitions are incredibly beneficial with regards to market penetration, diversification of skills, and growing their economies of scale.
 That being said, there are a number of challenges as well.
-Complications such as organization acceptance, technology, and remote management are high-risk factors that can be deterred with the proper integration of an intranet software.
+Complications such as organization acceptance, technology, and remote management are high-risk factors that can be deterred with the proper integration of intranet software.

-When a series of acquisitions occurs, there is the risk of a culture clash.
+When a series of acquisitions occur, there is the risk of a culture clash.
 If two organizations have fundamentally different ways of doing business, it can generate angst or frustration, leading to demoralization and potentially a decline in employee retention.